benjamincorcoran/benjamincorcoran.github.io/_posts/2021-01-04-facebook-bot.md

     self.send(Message(text=msg), thread_id=thread_id, thread_type=thread_type)
 ```
 This function uses the `NEW_RESPONSE_PATTERN` to search for any message received.
-If it finds a match it adds that response to the `RESPONSES` dictionary and reply confirming the user's input.
+If it finds a match it adds that response to the `RESPONSES` dictionary and then Bucket will reply, confirming the user's input.

 ![A screenshot of the Facebook chat window, with Bucket, successfully reading and processing the message.](../assets/img/facebucket/ifhithenhi.png)